forkmeplease/openproject/docs/mobile-app-guide/core-features/home-dashboard/README.md

 ### **Assigned to Me**

 *   Lists all **work packages currently assigned to you**.
-*   Includes types and status indicators for quick task management.
+*   Includes work package types and status indicators for quick task management.

 ![Home dashboard displaying "work packages assigned to me" widget in the OpenProject mobile app](mobile_app_homewidget_assignedtome.png)